acl-org/aclpubcheck/README.md

 ## Credits
 The original version of ACL pubcheck was written by Yichao Zhou, Iz Beltagy, Steven Bethard, Ryan Cotterell and Tanmoy Chakraborty in their role as publications chairs of [NAACL 2021](https://2021.naacl.org/organization/).
 The tool was improved by Ryan Cotterell and Danilo Croce in their role as publication chairs of [ACL 2022](https://www.2022.aclweb.org/organisers) and [NAACL 2022](https://2022.naacl.org/).
 Pranav A added the name checking functions to this toolkit.

+## Maintenance
+The tool is primarily maintained by Ryan Cotterell and Danilo Croce.
+More volunteers are welcome!